Skip to contents

 #> $modelName

-#> [1] "Multivariate Random walk (R matrix with non-zero off-diagonal elements)"
+#> [1] "Multivariate model: Random walk (R matrix with non-zero off-diagonal elements)"

 #>